Close

 8. Tax liabilities

 A divorcing couple may file their taxes together one last time, but they don't have to.
-Thus, it’s important to be on the same page about taxes.
-Leaving this out of your divorce settlement agreement could lead to disagreements about who is responsible for paying which taxes.
+Either way, it’s important to be on the same page about taxes.
+Will you file jointly or separately?
+Who will handle which payments and debts?

 9. Future income

-Often, divorcing spouses forget to account for future income potential when dividing assets in a settlement agreement.
-This could lead to problems down the road if one spouse becomes significantly more successful than the other, especially if spousal support and child support are at issue.
+Divorcing spouses often forget to account for future income potential when dividing assets in a settlement agreement.
+This can be especially problematic if spousal support and child support are at issue.

 10. Pets

-In addition to child custody, there is pet custody to think about.
-After all, your pets may be like children to you.
+Pet custody can be a hot issue in divorce because, for many, pets are family.
 Divorcing couples must decide what happens to their shared pets.
 It's important to specify who will be responsible for their care and what would happen if one party were to decide they no longer wanted custody of the pet.

 11. Medical expenses